nasa/cumulus/docs/deployment/README.md

 #### Deploy

 Run `terraform apply` to deploy your data persistence resources.
-Type `yes` when prompted to confirm that you want to create the resources.
-Assuming the operation is successful, you should see output like:
+Then type `yes` when prompted to confirm that you want to create the resources.
+Assuming the operation is successful, you should see an output like:

 ```shell
 Apply complete!
 Resources: 16 added, 0 changed, 0 destroyed.